metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 But first, try to understand what is going on.

 {{< obi obicsv >}} converts a sequence file into a CSV file.
 Here because of the `-k taxid` option, the CSV file will only contain the `taxid` tag for every sequence.
-The `head` command is head to only display the top ten first lines of the result.
+The `head` command is used to display the top ten first lines of the result.

 ```bash
 obicsv -k taxid mito.one.fasta \